-Kant's characterization of Leibniz' conception of free personality as "automaton spirituale."
+KANT'S characterization of LEIBNIZ' conception of free personality as "automaton spirituale."

 The Leibnizian automaton spirituale, which through its representations is determined to its activity, is, according to him, just as devoid of real transcendental freedom as the automaton materiale that is nothing but a material machine.
 Kant remarks: "if indeed human actions, as they actually belong to the determinations of man in time, were not only determinations of man as phenomenon, but as 'thing in itself', then freedom could not be saved.
-Man would be a marionette or an Vauconson automaton, constructed by the highest Master of all art works, and even though selfconsciousness would make him a thinking automaton, he would be of such a nature that the consciousness of his spontaneity, when considered as freedom, would be a mere deception..."
-2.
+Man would be a marionette or an Vauconson automaton, constructed by the highest Master of all art works, and even though selfconsciousness would make him a thinking automaton, he would he of such a nature that the consciousness of his spontaneity, when considered as freedom, would be a mere deception..." .